shoesCodeFor/FloraSync/README.md

 # FloraSync - Is Moving

-Look for the FloraSync Org to come soon
+Look for the FloraSync Org -> We'll post the link as soon as the changes are finalized

 We're making plants love technology.